jwestgard/bede-mss/README.md

 bede-mss
 ========

-Census of Bede Manuscripts Website

-Testing Jekyll/Github-Pages as vehicle for Census of Bede Manuscripts project website.
+A repository for testing Jekyll/Github-Pages as a vehicle for publishing the Census of Bede Manuscripts project website.